RIDOY-ZZAMAN/Data-Visualization-Task/README.md

 # Getting Started with Create React App

-First of allm, clone the project by command "git clone" on your local machine.
+First of all, clone the project by command "git clone" on your local machine.

 ## After that